vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 ahead of the appointment so that I don't need to carry heavy bags shortly before or after the appointment.
 This used up the morning time when it's cool enough to jog, so I ended up skipping jogging as well.

+## 2024-07-12 to 2024-07-14: skipped most exercise for Tdap vaccine booster dose

+From 2024-07-12 to 2024-14, I skipped most exercise.
+2024-07-12 was the day of my Tdap vaccine booster dose.
+2024-07-13 and 2024-07-14 were rest days after that.
+I did do standing-on-one-leg-with-eyes-closed exercises on 2024-07-13 (and maybe on 2024-07-12) but skipped jogging and breath holds on all days.

+For more, see [2024-07-12: Tdap vaccine booster dose](2024-07-12-tdap-vaccine-booster-dose.md).

+## 2024-07-15: resumed jogging and breath holds

+On 2024-07-15, I resumed jogging and breath holds, following my plan of resuming on that date.
+I was able to jog my target minimum of a little over 1.4 miles, though it was less than my usual of 1.5-1.7 miles.